Ksuzart/Ksuzart.github.io/README.md

 I started creating this page about me on Saturday 11 December 2020 during my first ever class on how to program a webpage.
 Github is only one of the nice tools I learned about today.

 The secrets of cooking edible food despite lack of interest and knowledge in culinary arts sounded like an interesting topic to discuss.
-I am sure there are millions of like-minded people out there, who knows exactly what I am talking about.
+I am sure there are millions of like-minded people out there, who know exactly what I am talking about.

 # What food I like the most
 1. Freshly cooked food